BrightDreamer: Generic 3D Gaussian Generative Framework for Fast Text-to-3D Synthesis

 \subsection{Optimization}

 Our training commences with the selection of $B$ prompts from the training set.
 These prompts are then fed into our 3D Gaussians generator, which is tasked with generating the corresponding 3D GS representation of the objects.
 Following this, we proceed to randomly sample $C$ view directions to render $C$ 2D images.
 The $B \times C$ rendered images are supervised through the Score Distillation Sampling (SDS) loss function~\cite{poole2022dreamfusion}, as Eq.~\ref{eq:SDS Loss} shows, in conjunction with the Perp-Neg~\cite{armandpour2023re}.
-In this way, our generator can gradually construct a mapping relationship between text and 3D.
+In this way, our generator can gradually construct a mapping relationship between text and 3D. \begin{small}

-where $prompt$ is the input prompt of the generator, $\theta$ is the 3D Gaussians generator's trainable parameters, $\phi$ is the parameters of denoising network, $x$ is the generated image by process $g_{\theta}(\cdot)$, $w(t)$ is the weighting function with time step $t$ in the denoising schedule, $\epsilon$ is the random noise, $z_t = x + \epsilon$, $y$ is the adjusted text according to the sampling view direction, $\hat{\epsilon}_{\phi}(\cdot)$ is the predicted noise.
+\end{small} where $y$ is the input prompt embedding of the generator, $\theta$ denotes the trainable parameters of 3D Gaussians generator, $\phi$ denotes the parameters of denoising network, $x$ is the generated image by process $g_{\theta}(\cdot)$, $w(t)$ is the weighting function with time step $t$ in the denoising schedule, $\epsilon$ is the random noise, $z_t$ is the noisy latents encoded from $x$, $y$ is the input prompt, and $y^{\prime}$ adjusted text according to the sampling view direction, $\hat{\epsilon}_{\phi}(\cdot)$ is the predicted noise.